IkebeHaneki/AnimeList-Manager/README.md

 ## User Stories
 - As a user, I want to reload my bullets in my magazine of the tank.
-- As a user, I can check how many bullets I left in the magazine of my tank.
+- As a user, I want check how many bullets I left in the magazine of my tank.
 - As a user, I want to shoot the bullets and destroy the walls.
 - As a user, I want to get feed back when I win or lose.